Skip to content

 Working definition

-Research Information Systems Engineering (RISE) is the discipline concerned with the design, construction, and study of information systems whose primary purpose is to produce scholarly knowledge.
+Research Information Systems Engineering (RISE) is a framework for designing, operating, and governing AI-enabled research systems — information systems whose primary purpose is to produce scholarly knowledge with at least partial mediation by AI agents.

 A RISE system is distinguished from neighboring artifacts by three commitments: